 Dilation and Curettage (D and C) is a surgical procedure through which a physician explores the uterine lining and the inside of the uterus.
 The recovery phase is short.
 However, there are some risks which a patient may have to face, but they are rare.

-What are Dilation and Curettage?
+What Are Dilation and Curettage?

 Dilation refers to the widening or opening of the cervix and Curettage refers to the procedure when the lining of the uterus or the contents of the uterus are scraped and scooped out.
 The D and C surgery is performed after a miscarriage in the first trimester or in case of an abortion.

-Why You Need a D and C Surgery?
+Why You Need a D and C Surgery

 A ‘D and C’ procedure is carried out to diagnose the gynaecological reasons which cause heavy, abnormal uterine bleeding.
 It is also used to understand and identify the presence of cancer or to analyze the reasons behind a woman’s infertility.
 The procedure is also used to remove the excess uterine lining in women who suffer from polycystic ovary syndrome.

 It is also done in case of a missed or incomplete miscarriage.
 A ‘D and C’ procedure for miscarriage uses suction to remove the uterine contents.
 It is used after a miscarriage to pull out the fetus and the other tissues in case the contents have not come out on their own.
-For healing after a miscarriage

-Reasons for Not Performing Dilation and Curettage?
+Reasons for Not Performing Dilation and Curettage

 A ‘D and C’ is performed to ward off infections in the uterus and for gynaecological conditions.
 Although, it should not be done under the following conditions listed below:

-- In case a person is pregnant or assumes that she is pregnant, D and C should not be carried out.
+- In case a woman is pregnant or assumes that she is pregnant, D and C should not be carried out.
 It can only be done in case the woman wants to abort the baby, or she has had a miscarriage.

 Preparation Needed for Dilation and Curettage